-The results of round V for the first parameter evaluated, concordance of results, as illustrated in Figure 1, was: of the 20 participating laboratories, all attained ≥95% concordance, deemed as acceptable.
-Of these, the majority with a maximum percentage of 100%, no problems were observed in relation to this first parameter.
+The results of round VI for the first parameter evaluated, concordance of results, as illustrated in Figure 1, was: of the 21 participating laboratories, all attained ≥95% concordance, deemed as acceptable.
+Of these, 20 with a maximum percentage of 100% and one with 95%, no problems were observed in relation to this first parameter.